masiedu4/masiedu4/README.md

 ### Hey buddy 👋

 I'm Michael , a software developer.
 Along with writing code , I love to read and write since I believe they are  the greatest skills one could ever have.
+On my spare time ,I build and sell APIs for fun :)